fbolton/sibin/ReadMe.md

 ## Prerequisites

-You need the following prerequisites to run Sibin:
+You need the following prerequisites to run Sibin on Linux:

+_Note: Sibin is not supported on Mac OS._

+**Red Hat Enterprise Linux Corporate Standard Build (CSB)**

+1. From your Lenovo desktop, select **Applications> System Tools> Software**.

+2. Search for and install these packages:

+    * python-2.7.x

+    * python-lmxl

+    * ImageMagick (two packages)

+    * Common documentation files for Redhat-pantheon-db5 package

+**Fedora or other non-CSB Linux**

 * Python 2.7.  **NB:** Do not attempt to use Python 3, which has a different syntax.